Ankur2606/Heavenly-Delusion/README.md

 ```

 ### 4️⃣ Set Up Environment Variables
-Create a `.env` file in the root directory and add your Nebius API key:
+Replace a `.env.example` file with `.env` in the root directory and add your Nebius API key:
 ```plaintext
 NEBIUS_API_KEY=your_nebius_api_key_here
 ```